 Not every fraud artist is a sketchy identity thief in the dark corners of the internet.
-In fact, you might end up committing accidental tax fraud or accidental tax evasion yourself if you don’t pay careful attention during this tax season.
+In fact, you might end up committing accidental tax fraud or accidental tax evasion yourself, if you don’t pay careful attention during tax season.

 Individual slip-ups usually result from negligence rather than ill intent, but either way, it will likely draw scrutiny from the IRS.
 The agency is serious about nipping fraud in the bud, which is why you should check and double-check your return before filing your taxes.
 Get the deductions and credits you’re entitled to — but make sure you do it legally.